andreas-thoren/py-dedup/README.md

 ## TODO

-- [ ] Make output of delete-duplicates scrollable
 - [ ] Write tests for cli.py
 - [ ] Add docstrings to cli.py and persistent_cache.py (cli branch)
 - [ ] Change remove_dir_duplicates so that if no duplicates exist outside of delete dirs all duplicates except one will still be deleted (compared to none now)